Ryu1845/YoloCR/README_EN.md

 > The `nameOftheVideoOutput.mp4` must be the same than the output of the ffmpeg command.

+> You can use `YoloTime.sh` instead of `YoloCR.sh` if you only want the Timing of the subtitles.

 **Now it's Checking time :D**

 ## Serial use of YoloCR

 1. Make sure that sxiv isn't installed.
 2. Make sure that YoloCR directory includes the video files you want to OCR and only theses.
 3. Comment the first line of YoloCR.vpy. ("FichierSource" becomes "#FichierSource".)